Emotional Intelligence Tests & Assessments | Thomas.co

 The Trait Emotional Intelligence Questionnaire (TEIQue - pronounced TQ) was developed, and is continually updated, by K.V.
 Petrides, PhD at his London Psychometric Laboratory, currently based at University College London (UCL).

 The TEIQue is based on K. V. Petrides' trait emotional intelligence (trait EI) theory, which views the construct as a constellation of emotional self-perceptions located at the lower levels of personality hierarchies.
-Trait EI provides a complete operationalisation of the affective aspects of personality, meaning that it assesses the emotional world of the individual comprehensively.
+Trait EI provides a complete operationalization of the affective aspects of personality, meaning that it assesses the emotional world of the individual comprehensively.

 Formt of EI Assessment image